 This lock is designed to be used to prevent multiple invocations of a task from running concurrently.
-Can be used as either a context-manager or as a task decorator.
+Can be used as either a context-manager within the task, or as a task decorator.
 If using as a decorator, place it directly above the function declaration.